itsjoekent-archive/voxelkit/README.md

 # To launch tests, run the following command,
 $ ./bin/unit-test.sh

-# To install packages, install from the Linux container some
+# To install packages, install from the Linux container as some
 # packages have OS specific dependencies and installing from
 # a Mac will put the wrong packages in the package-lock file.
 $ ./bin/shell.sh